California water wars: Owens Valley context

 The amount of public land settled by the late 1870s and early 1880s was still relatively small.
 The Desert Land Act of 1877 allowed individuals to acquire more area, up to 640 acre, in hopes of drawing more settlers by giving them enough land to make their settlement and land expenses worthwhile, but "included no residency requirements".
 By 1886, rapid acquisition of land had begun and by the mid-1890s, most of the land in the Owens Valley had been claimed.
 The large number of claims made by land speculators hindered the region's development because speculators would not participate in developing canals and ditches.

 Before the Los Angeles Aqueduct, most of the 200 mi of canals and ditches that constituted the irrigation system in the Owens Valley were in the north, while the southern region of the valley was mostly inhabited by people raising livestock.
 The irrigation systems created by the ditch companies did not have adequate drainage and as a result oversaturated the soil to the point where crops could not be raised.
-The irrigation systems also significantly lowered the water level in the Owens Lake, a process that was intensified later by the diversion of water through the Los Angeles Aqueduct.
+The irrigation systems also significantly lowered the water level in Owens Lake, a process that was intensified later by the diversion of water through the Los Angeles Aqueduct.
 At the start of the 20th century, the northern part of the Owens Valley turned to raising fruit, poultry and dairy.

-Los Angeles Aqueduct: the beginning of the water wars
+Los Angeles Aqueduct

 Frederick Eaton and William Mulholland were two of the more visible principals in the California water wars.
 They were friends, having worked together in the private Los Angeles Water Company in the 1880s.
 In 1886, Eaton became City Engineer and Mulholland became superintendent of the Water Company.
 In 1898, Eaton was elected mayor of Los Angeles and was instrumental in converting the Water Company to city control in 1902.
 When the company became the Los Angeles Water Department, Mulholland continued to be superintendent, due to his extensive knowledge of the water system.

 Eaton and Mulholland had a vision of a Los Angeles that would become far larger than the Los Angeles of the start of the 20th century.
 The limiting factor of Los Angeles's growth was water supply.
 "If you don't get the water, you won't need it," Mulholland famously remarked.

 Eaton and Mulholland realized that the Owens Valley had a large amount of runoff from the Sierra Nevada, and a gravity-fed aqueduct could deliver the Owens water to Los Angeles.